tylerwight/Factorio_Ansible_Playbook/readme.md

 ## Install
 You could copy this playbook to your Ansible server and serve this playbook to any machine you want but anyone who already has an Ansible server will know how to deploy this file that way.
-If you are like me then you want a quick way to deploy this standalone on one specific server (yes this defeats the purpose of Ansible, but I wanted the experience) so I will give instructi>
+If you are like me then you want a quick way to deploy this standalone on one specific server (yes this defeats the purpose of Ansible, but I wanted the experience) so I will give instructions for how to do this on one machine quickly to setup factorio

 ### 1. Install Ansible and add host
 * Install any Linux distro that uses apt-get, probably Ubuntu server